 that shared the same demographic.

-broadcast or otherwise make available Saturday morning lineups dominated by Edutainment Shows ceded their time to a two-hour block of infomercials that kids (and any adult 77 or younger) avoid like crazy, though some of their affiliates and O&Os have also bought up syndicated educational blocks.
+affiliates have since made available syndicated Saturday morning lineups dominated by Edutainment Shows ceded their time to a two-hour block of infomercials that kids (and any adult 77 or younger) avoid like crazy, though some of their affiliates and O&Os have also bought up syndicated educational blocks.
 As it is, only Cartoon Network continues to have a major showing on Saturday mornings, and even then, only action/superhero cartoons are shown

 A bit of interesting trivia: In the 1970s and '80s, Saturday-morning TV was a veritable cornucopia of cartoons, so many you had to pick which ones you wanted to see... however, just 24 hours later, Sunday morning was kind of frustrating for the kids who weren't church goers.
 Either the channels, across the board, would have programming so dull that kids wouldn't watch it (this was where they dumped the crap adults didn't watch, either, and stations didn't want to be seen as encouraging children to stay home from church to watch TV) or, if you were lucky, you got some Religious Edutainment